Saif045/Netflix/README.md

 # Netflix

-Welcome to the repository for our Spotify clone built with React, Tailwind CSS, Vite, Redux Toolkit and The Movie Database (tmdb) API.
+Welcome to the repository for our Netflix clone built with React, Tailwind CSS, Vite, Redux Toolkit and The Movie Database (tmdb) API.

 Installation